soundio/sequence-json/README.md

 | `"°"`      | Diminished whole tone / half tone |
 | `"7♭9"`    | Diminished half tone / whole tone |
 | `"+7"`     | Whole tone |

+`duration` – FLOAT, the duration of the chord in beats.

 A chord event provides information about the root and mode of the music.
 A chord event can be interpreted by a music generator, or used by a notation renderer to display chord symbols.